meanin2/comfyui-MGnodes/README.md

+# WIP the node is not ready and does not really work yet.

 # ComfyUI Watermark Image Node

 This custom node allows you to overlay a watermark image onto an existing image within ComfyUI.